How to Build a Simulator – I – The Lifecycle of a Simulator

 The first task in building a simulator is knowing exactly who you are building for.
 This step is called Domain Architecture and is all about knowing your customer.
 The goal is to know who your clientele is and have an idea of what they are going to expect.

-Once the domain architecture is understood it is time to move onto the exploration of concepts, which can be applied to solutions for creating or upgrading the trainer.
+Once the domain architecture is understood it is time to move on to the exploration of concepts, which can be applied to solutions for creating or upgrading the trainer.
 This is all about working out ideas to solve problems that hinder the building development.

 After all concepts for improving and building the trainer have been worked out, the System Engineering Management Plan (SEMP) must be written.
-The SEMP is a document which contains vital information for the development of the trainer.
+The SEMP is a document that contains vital information for the development of the trainer.
 The SEMP includes details such as the description of the program, the value of the contract, the time frame of completion, and often the concept of operations.
 Basically, this document is the road map for building the sim.

 The concept of operations is an important part of the process.
 Referred to as ConOps, the Concept of Operations lists what the device needs to be able to do and what it will be used for, as well as its usability potential and whether it will be a small device such as a DTT or a full simulator.
 This document goes hand-in-hand with system validation which we will soon touch base on.